jiayiliujiayi/work/worklogs.md

     - [x] try 6 ways of clustering (pic taken)

-      - [ ] :red_circle:harmony on combined cancer counts
+      - [x] harmony on combined cancer counts

   - [x] zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
     - [x] zinbwave corrections